 INA pressed a numb palm to the personal effects panel beneath her cryopreservation unit to push it open.
 Her duffle bag filled the narrow space inside.
 She tugged it free, ducking her head and shoulder under the strap, slinging the thing across her back.
 It hardly weighed anything in low gravity.
 She stood slowly on unsteady legs, afraid a quick move might propel her into the ceiling.
 The aisles of cryopreservation units were shrouded in smoke, making it hard to tell if there were any open lids.
 She cycled her vision to include thermal so she could see through the smoke.
 A black-and-white overlay appeared on the left side of her vision, covering the hazy red glow of her normal sight.

 Another massive upheaval, this one the other direction.
 She fell from the wall, tumbling to the ground.
 The sheering impact slid her across the floor.
-Her upper body slammed into the nearest cryopreservation unit, whipping her legs, throwing her into a spin that wrapped her half-way around the base of the unit.
+Her upper body slammed into the nearest cryopreservation unit, whipping her legs, throwing her into a spin that wrapped her half-way around its base.
 She grabbed hold.
 Her body straightened, stretched by the gravitational effect of the ship’s torque.

-The terror of the situation struck her just as hard.
-She still felt trapped, as though the weight of the ship were pressing in on her.
-Painful snaps dug at her groggy perception of the world, reminding her of the fire she had endured while waking.
+Her hands ached.
+Painful snaps dug at her groggy perception of the world.
 Lights in the back of her mind wavered in and out of existence, cluing her to the fact that these weren’t her feelings.
-Like the boot sequence of her overlay and core, or the slow decay of the ringing in her ears, her empathic senses were waking, groggy and inebriated.
-Even so, she pinpointed them now, the other soldiers, still trapped in their cryopreservation units.
+Like the boot sequence of her overlay and core, or the slow decay of the ringing in her ears, her inebriated empathic senses were waking.
+She could pinpoint them now, the other soldiers, still trapped in their cryopreservation units.
 And something else…familiar…above her…fore…someone was losing hope.

-INA gnashed her teeth, fighting the urge to turn inward and swim in the richness of so many psyches, to sort it out.
-She tried to shout—a primal cry that usually helped her gain control—but only a hoarse rasp that irritated her raw throat came out.
+INA gnashed her teeth, fighting the urge to turn inward and swim in the richness of so many psyches.
+She tried to shout—a primal cry could usually help her gain control—but only a hoarse rasp that irritated her raw throat came out.

 Her body eased to the ground, the ship righting itself.
 For a second, she didn’t move.
 She expected another explosion or upheaval, another pummeling.
 Dazed, short of breath, she pushed herself onto elbows and knees.